Tory leadership: Truss gains right-wing votes as Sunak and Mordaunt are on top - NewsBreak

 “She wasn’t fully accountable, she wasn’t always visible.
 Sometimes I didn’t even know where she was.
 This became such a problem that, after six months, I had to ask the Prime Minister to move her on and find somebody else to support me.”

+Allies of Ms Mordaunt said she had “nothing but respect” for Lord Frost despite his scathing attack on her.

+A source in the Mordaunt campaign said: “Penny will always fight for Brexit and always has.”

-The former minister’s remarks were highlighted by the Truss campaign, with Treasury Chief Secretary Simon Clarke saying the warning was “a really serious one”.
+The former minister’s remarks were highlighted by the Truss campaign, with Treasury Chief Secretary Simon Clarke saying: “Lord Frost’s warning is a really serious one.
+Conservatives – and far more importantly our country – need a leader who is tested and ready.”

 Mr Clarke told Sky News: “It is telling, I think, where current members of the Government are placing their support.